Page Updated March 4, 2021

 As distribution of COVID-19 vaccines begins worldwide, there has been much discussion about the vaccines and the development process.
 Following is an analysis of some of the myths and facts about the COVID-19 vaccine.Learn more about COVID-19 Vaccine myths and facts

 As COVID-19 vaccine distribution occurs, we are committed to keeping you updated and informed.
-We also encourage you to sign up for MyUPMC, UPMC’s online tool where your doctor can communicate with you about vaccination.
+We also encourage you to sign up for one of UPMC’s patient portals where your doctor can communicate with you about vaccination.

 The arrival of vaccines is exciting news, but you must continue practicing COVID-19 preventive measures, including wearing facemasks, avoiding large groups, and practicing good hand hygiene.
 These activities save lives.